worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 ![sentence generation output](/images/tutorials/17-predictive-text-engine/sentence-example.png)

-It seems like real language, but it still completely nonsensical.
+It seems like real language, but it's still completely nonsensical.
 Its quite fun to generate random stories with.
-Try with varying parameters - intial phrases, sentence length and parameters.
+Try with varying parameters - initial phrases, sentence length and parameters.

 ## What else can we use this engine for?

 The engine or model we created is known as a type of [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).
 A Markov chain is used as a model when we have an environmental 'state', which can transition to other states through a variety of actions.
 It has the property of being 'Markovian' when the probability of each action, or event, can be sufficiently modelled by only knowing the current state, and not taking into account previous states, or history.

-In our case, a state is a phrase of a certain length, and the the action is the likely word to pick, leading to a new 'state', or phrase.
+In our case, a state is a phrase of a certain length, and the action is the likely word to pick, leading to a new 'state', or phrase.

-Other things that can be modelled quite well with Markov chains include games like Tic-Tac-Toe, or chess, where the current state is easy to define, and there is a finite list of possible actions for each state (although in Chess, this can get rather large).
+Other things that can be modelled quite well with Markov chains include games like Tic-Tac-Toe, or Chess, where the current state is easy to define, and there is a finite list of possible actions for each state (although in Chess, this can get rather large).

 ## Things to try next

 There are some things to improve this engine:
 - If it hasn't seen a particular initial phrase, the code will crash.
 It would be good to add a check to see if the phrase doesn't exist and return an error code, or empty suggestion rather than crashing
-- It could be cool to make interactive.
+- It could be cool to make it interactive.
 Try adding a console interface like [readline module](https://nodejs.org/api/readline.html) to prompt for a phrase / input and show the output, allowing you to try multiple phrases in one session.
 - Perhaps try save the populated map to a data store, so it doesn't have to be re-trained every time you run the program.
 This would allow you to add new books and language examples continually to make the engine even better.
 There is a [repl.it database](https://docs.repl.it/misc/database) you can use for this.